 - 1. That Council receive this report as information. - 2.
 That Council approve the Amending Agreement with the Egremont Optimist Club dated December 21, 2022, to address the issue of property winter maintenance to provide sanding during the winter months. - 3.
-Council consider approving this agreement by municipal By-law at a future Council meeting.
+Council consider approving this agreement by municipal By-law at the December 21, 2022 meeting.

+CAO approval: Original Signed By

-Dave Milliner - CAO dmilliner@southgate.ca 519-923-2110 x210
+Dave Milliner - CAO

+dmilliner@southgate.ca

+519-923-2110 x210